dh00mk3tu/very-cool-os/logs/update5.md

 It was a little confusing at first but then when I figured out what I was doing, I realised it was really easy.

-BTW, I am not even over exaggerating, my head is spinning, skin is coming off my finger tips and my wrists hurt. smh
+BTW, I am not even over exaggerating, my head is spinning, skin is coming off my fingers(some infection I guess) and my wrists hurt. smh

 ### Step 1 - Adding details to $PATH & $TARGET